top of page

 Home > Drain Information > Blocked Drain Clearing Process

-Clearing Blocked Drains in Sydney
+Clearing Blocked Sewer Lines in Sydney

 Sewer lines in Sydney can block up for many different reasons however we can put 90% of sewer pipe blockages into two groups.

-Waste blockages account for about 20% of all sewer blockages we clear.
+1. Waste blockages account for about 20% of all sewer blockages we clear.

-Tree root blockages account for about 70% of all sewer blockages we clear.
+2. Tree root blockages account for about 70% of all sewer blockages we clear.

 The remaining 10% of sewer blockages are caused by either large foreign objects flushed down the sewer line becoming lodged, stuck or jammed inside the drain or a complete structural sewer pipe collapse.